cameronconspm/Trilo/docs/HOW_TO_VERIFY.md

 ### Look for These in the Dashboard:

 #### ✅ In "Table Editor"
-You should see these 4 tables:
+You should see these 6 tables:
 - `user_transactions` - Stores transactions per user
 - `user_income` - Stores income per user
 - `user_savings_goals` - Stores savings goals per user
 - `user_settings` - Stores user settings
+- `user_tutorial_status` - Tracks onboarding completion state
+- `user_subscriptions` - Stores subscription status and trial data

 #### ✅ In "Authentication" → "Policies"
 You should see RLS policies for each table: